-In FY 2018, funding of \$725,000 supports the County's eGov program to meet the increasing demand for County's web, e-Government and on-line transactions services, implementation of the new Web Content

-Management System, as well as improved navigation, web content synchronization, mobile applications, social media integration, transparency, Web 3.0, support of the County's intranet (FairfaxNet) and continued compliance with Department of Justice Americans with Disabilities Acts requirements.
+FY 2019 budget of \$425,000 and FY 2018 Carry Over funding of \$300,000 continue support for the County's eGov program to meet the increasing demand for County's web, e-Government and on-line transactions services, improved navigation, web content synchronization, mobile applications, social media integration, transparency, Web 3.0, support of the County's intranet (FairfaxNet) and continued compliance with Department of Justice Americans with Disabilities Acts requirements.

-This project continues to provide single information architecture and supporting infrastructure for all platforms and new information and e-services to the public.
+This project continues to provide single information architecture and supporting infrastructure for all platforms and new information and e-Services to the public.
 It further expands the content management system to improve automated workflow, revision control, indexing, search and retrieval for enterprise systems.
 The project improves the search capability for citizens and constituents while enabling the County to build applications faster and more efficiently by maintaining reusable components.
 Public access technologies minimize staff resources necessary for providing basic information, thereby allowing staff deployment to more complex tasks that require detailed or specialized information.

-2G70-041-000 Customer Relationship Management (CRM) Project
+2G70-041-000 CUSTOMER RELATIONSHIP MANAGEMENT (CRM) PROJECT Project Description

-Customer Relationship Management (CRM) is a foundational technology that supports the County's strategic goal of improving the quality and efficiency of responses to citizen requests/issues by integrating current stovepipe applications, implementing on-line 24x7 access strategies, social media tools, and techniques to enhance the overall customer experience and manage service requests via a single user enterprise-wide interface tool.
+Customer Relationship Management (CRM) is a foundational technology that supports the County's strategic goal of improving the quality and efficiency of responses to citizen requests/issues by integrating stovepipe applications, implementing on-line 24x7 access strategies, social media tools, and techniques to enhance the overall customer experience and manage service requests via a single user enterprise-wide interface tool.

-This project is a multi-year effort for the replacement of current legacy CRM solutions with an up-to-date solution that integrates with County agencies' business applications and processes, consolidating and reducing redundant hardware, software, and maintenance expenses.
+This project is a multi-year effort for the replacement of the current legacy CRM solutions with a contemporary-platform that integrates with County agencies' business applications and processes, consolidating and reducing redundant hardware, software, and maintenance expenses.
 The enterprise CRM provides for unified tracking and case management of service requests and manages requests via a multi-platform CRM solution across many channels including e-mail, web, social media, and call center capabilities.
 The improved integration with the County's Web environment, e-mail and communications systems, promotes service efficiency and effectiveness, improved customer experience, and citizen engagement.
-Information and data provided with an enterprise view enhances opportunities for cross-agency processes and service planning.
+Information and data provided with an enterprise view enhances opportunities for crossagency processes and service planning.

 Phase I included environment setup, business process analysis, configuration, application development, and data migration for eleven County business systems including Board Offices.
-Phase 2 consisted of the successful data conversion and migration from IQ to the new CRM application for the Board Chairman's office and the Dranesville Board office.
+Phase 2 consisted of successful data conversion and migration from IQ to the new CRM application for the Board Chairman's office and the Dranesville Board office.